obspy/obspy/misc/docs/source/tutorial/code_snippets/sitexml.rst

   both preferred IDs are present, the preferred velocity profile must belong to the preferred analysis.**

+In Python, use ``SERASite.get_preferred_analysis()`` and ``SERASite.get_preferred_velocity_profile()`` to retrieve the selected objects.
+If no preferred ID is declared, these methods return the first available analysis or velocity profile without changing the missing preferred-ID metadata.

 The generic CSV and Excel importers **do not generate missing relationship IDs**.
 For example, they will not guess ``analysisID`` or ``preferredSiteAnalysisID`` values, because that would hide user intent when a